 If you have come to this page you may not know about our Lodge, about the Victoria Rifles or even about Masonry.
 This page will hopefully give the curious, casual or first time visitor to these pages some options on where to begin.

 Our pages on the history of this, the Victoria Rifles Lodge No 822 are divided into two parts: Part One deals with the period the Lodge was closely associated with the Victoria Rifles Regiment (under is many names throughout its history).
-Part Two deals with the Lodge in its new guise as the Installed Masters Lodge for the Circuit of Service Lodges.
+Part Two deals with the Lodge in its new guise as the Installed Masters’ Lodge for the Circuit of Service Lodges.

-There are more detailed pages about this Lodge covering the Brethren that have served as Worshipful Master since 1860, there is information on the Lodge Jewels, the Lodge Family Tree and many of the names link to biographies of those Brethren, and there are more biographies under the Distinguished Brethren drop down menu (click on the About menu at the top right and follow that down).
+There are more detailed pages about this Lodge covering the Brethren that have served as Worshipful Master since 1860, there is information on the Lodge Jewels, the Lodge Family Tree and many of the names on the various pages link to biographies of those Brethren, and there are more biographies under the Distinguished Brethren drop down menu (click on the About menu at the top right and follow that down).

 There is some information on the Founders of the Lodge and the Consecration.

-If you are a serving or retired member of the Armed Forces or have an interest in the Lodge from a military perspective you may be interested in the pages on this website that serve to preserve memory of an important Regiment that has sadly passed into the history books.
+If you are a serving or retired member of the Armed Forces or have an interest in the Lodge from a military perspective you may be interested in the pages on this website that serve to preserve memory of an important Regiment that has sadly been amalgamated into the history books.

 Family History & Individual Stories

 As noted above many of the pages have links to individual biographies of members of the Lodge.
 There is even a specific page that details many of the family connections of the members of the Lodge and Regiment.